maxxiimo/coding-design/appendices.md

     :: A roundup of everything you need to test for cross browser issues and mobile rendering.

 10. [Browser Info][Appendix 10]
-    :: A roundup of browser market share, countdown, support and comparisons/compatibility wwebsites.
+    :: A roundup of browser market share, countdown, support and comparisons/compatibility websites.

 <br><br><br>